ntschutta/backbone_workshop/README.md

 For simplicity and to make comparisons easier, I'm leveraging the *awesome* work done by [Addy Osmani](https://github.com/addyosmani) and the other contributors to  [TodoMVC](http://todomvc.com).

-I'd like to thanks to [Pete Campbell](https://github.com/campbell) for serving as a sounding board for this workshop.
+I'd like to say thanks to [Pete Campbell](https://github.com/campbell) for serving as a sounding board for this workshop.
 I've based my approach off the one he [created](https://github.com/campbell/backbone-workshop).

 #Your Guide#
 For those that are curious about *me*, here's my bio: